blazee5/todo-rest-api/README.md

 # todo-rest-api
-REST API client created on goland for TODO app
+REST API client written in golang for TODO app